wp-plugins/facebook-feed-grabber/readme.txt

 == Changelog ==

+= 0.8.1 =
+* Filter out statuses saying you are now friends with Jane Doe.
+* Bug Fix: Adds http:// when needed to shared links.
+* Bug Fix: You can now specify a different feed for widgets from the default feed.

 = 0.8 =
 * Added widget to display feed.
 * Moved php session start to be run during WP's init action.
 Makes plugin more proper and compatibile with other plugins.